The Franken factor

-With his his descent to crude and dishonest attacks on judicial nominees in the Judiciary Committee, or in his capacity as a member of the committee, Minnesota Senator Al Franken degrades the Senate and the high office he holds.
+With his his descent to crude and dishonest attacks on judicial nominees in the Judiciary Committee, or in his capacity as a nominee’s home state Senator, Al Franken degrades the Senate and the high office he holds.
 First among Franken’s intended victims at the moment is Minnesota Supreme Court Justice David Stras.
 In withholding his blue slip to prevent the Senate’s consideration of Justice Stras to the Eighth Circuit, Senator Franken has twisted himself into a dime-store McCarthyite, as I sought to demonstrate here, most recently, in “The gutless Al Franken (2).”

 Franken therefore puts the question to Senate Judiciary Committee Chairman Chuck Grassley.
 The question is whether Senator Grassley will honor Franken’s blockade of Justice Stras’s nomination under the circumstances.